AntiSomnus/sniffer/README.md

 python main.py

 #Optional lib `pyshark` for parsing brief info from packet.
-#pyshark version 0.3.6.2 is the only one that works an.
+#pyshark version 0.3.6.2 is the only one that works.
 pip install pyshark==0.3.6.2
 ```